A lot of people think that in order to get great sound out of their car stereo, they need a new head unit, new speakers, and a ton of other equipment.

 As you’re fine-tuning the sound of your car stereo, it’s important to listen for any distortion.
 This is usually a sign that the gains are set too high, or that one of the EQ bands is boosted too much.

-If you hear any distortion, simply back off the gain levels or adjust the EQ until it goes away.
+In case you hear any distortion, simply back off the gain levels or adjust the EQ until it goes away.
 Once you’ve dialed in the perfect sound, you shouldn’t hear any distortion at all.

 5. Experiment With The Bass